xiaoyexu/XYBase/README.md

 But this version is still too complex, I need a one more lightweighted version.

+**Below solution is suitable for displaying a limited list.
+E.g for detail screen, settings screen etc.**

 XYBaseTableVc has a protected 2 dimensions NSArray field name ``sections`` to represent section and cells.
 The item each each row is represented by class ``XYBaseTvcItem``.
 Each item should has the same identifier name as the one you defined in storyboard for table view cell, e.g.